Within This Page

 Progressive collapse is loosely defined as a situation where a localized failure of a primary structural element leads to the collapse of adjacent structural elements, which propagates to disproportionate collapse of the structure.
 ASCE 7 states "Progressive collapse is defined as the spread of an initial local failure from element to element, eventually resulting in the collapse of an entire structure or disproportionately large part of it."
 The initial failure or damage could be from a number of different causes, which might include natural or man-made hazards.
 The phenomenon is applicable to structure of any appreciable size and type of construction.
 Concern is greatest for taller structures, as the propagation mechanism is typically vertical.

 Design guidelines for the prevention of progressive collapse typically take a threat-independent approach that, regardless of initial cause, is intended to develop inherent robustness and continuity in the structure to resist and arrest propagation of failure.
 For example, design of a structural frame to resist propagation of damage after loss of a primary vertical-load-carrying element (such as a load-bearing wall or column) is a typical threat-independent approach to providing this resistance.
 This approach assumes complete damage of the structural element being considered and enhances the structure to prevent disproportionate spread of damage.
 By assuming loss of single vertical-load-carrying elements at key locations in the structure, the designer can reduce the potential for progressive collapse, should an initiating event occur.
-Design approaches and requirements are presented by the Department of Defense (UFC 4-023-03 Design of Buildings to Resist Progressive Collapse) and the General Services Administration (Progressive Collapse Analysis and Design Guidelines for New Federal Office Buildings and Major Modernization Projects).
+Design approaches and requirements are presented by the Department of Defense (UFC 4-023-03 Design of Buildings to Resist Progressive Collapse) and the General Services Administration (2013 Alternative Path Analysis & Design Guidelines for Progressive Collapse Resistance).
 Each of these guidelines provides methods for analysis and measures of acceptability to meet each specific criterion.
 These Progressive Collapse guidelines (GSA and UFC) are currently the most complete sets of criteria in terms of providing usable guidance to the designer.

 For buildings that are designed to incorporate physical security hardening measures to protect occupants against explosive or other intentional threats, progressive collapse mitigation measures are typically also applied and work in concert with the hardening measures to achieve the necessary protection of the building occupants and assets.
 Although the physical hardening measures include design features that protect against the specific identified threats, the progressive collapse mitigation measures provide a level of redundancy and continuity that will enhance the building performance, regardless of the actual threat size or weapon.
 When considered in the selection and design of the building structural system, progressive collapse design methodologies often lead to the utilization of inherently redundant and ductile systems, which are capable of more easily achieving the performance requirements.
 Additional discussion of the role of Progressive Collapse mitigation measures in securing buildings can be found in the resource pages for Blast Safety of the Building Envelope and Designing Buildings to Resist Explosive Threats.